jonataslaw/getx/docs/en_US/dependency_management.md

   // defaults to false
   bool permanent = false,

-  // optional: TODO: make docs about this
+  // optional: allows you after using an abstract class in a test, replace it with another one and follow the test.
   // defaults to false
   bool overrideAbstract = false,

+  // optional: allows you to create the dependency using function instead of the dependency itself.
-  // optional: TODO: make docs about this FcBuilderFunc<S> builder,
+  FcBuilderFunc<S> builder,
 )
 ```